 Try this recipe or any other recipe on the blog then don’t forget to rate the recipe and leave us a comment below.
 You can also follow us on Facebook, Twitter, Instagram and Pinterest to see what else we’re getting up to!
 And don’t forget to pin this recipe to save for later.

-- 1 tbsp vanilla protein powder for kids, can use other flavors too!
+- 1 tablespoon vanilla protein powder for kids, can use other flavors too!

 - other mix-ins!